 Additionally, its bright LED headlight makes night riding easier and safer; a feature not seen on some more expensive models of the brand.

 However, these extra accessories come at the cost of increased bike weight -- at 62 pounds, it is the heaviest amongst Ride1Up's e-bikes and requires considerable effort when carrying upstairs or riding without electric assistance.

 Ride1Up equipped this bike with a 750W Shengyi gear hub motor that peaks at 1000W.
 With this much power, you’ll be able to achieve a top speed of 28mph.
 Also, the engine produces a torque of 60nm to get you up hilly ascents without a struggle.

 This bike features a 22-amp controller that directs the actions of all electrical components.
 You can toggle with the settings of the bike on the left-side-mounted display on the handlebar.
 The cool color LCD shows the number of watts you’re getting from the motor, as well as speed, battery capacity, etc.

 We were impressed by the intuitive nature of the controls and the straightforward process of tweaking the settings.
 To ensure your bike’s security, there is even a password setting option to lock out thieves and vandals whenever you’re not around.

-Lastly, there is a left-side thumb throttle, as well as a trigger shifter on the right side of the handlebar, which allows you to make the most of the 8-speed Shimano Acera drivetrain with every change in the slope of the terrain.
+To further enhance the riding experience, there is a left-side thumb throttle and a trigger shifter on the right side of the handlebar, making full use of the 8-speed Shimano Acera drivetrain across varying terrains.